 Chevron’s Open Minds Museum School at Glenbow provides an exciting and enriching environment to explore the world through the lens of art, history and culture.

-Glenbow is home to a wide range of permanent and feature exhibitions available for your class to explore and study during their week on-site.
-Learn about the past and present peoples of Alberta, Minerals, West Africa, Asian Art, Global Warriors, and historical and contemporary art.
+Glenbow is home to a wide range of permanent and feature exhibitions available for your class to explore and learn from during their week.
+Explore the past and present peoples of Alberta, Minerals, West Africa, Asian Art, Global Warriors, and historical and contemporary art.

 Museum School Coordinator

 The coordinator will support you throughout the planning stages to create your customized Museum School program.
-Once you’re at Glenbow, the coordinator can lead workshops to develop critical viewing and interpretive skills and supply you with hands-on objects and other resources.
+The coordinator can lead workshops to develop critical viewing and interpretive skills and show you objects and other resources.

 Glenbow staff are available to lead workshops on a variety of topics to suit your needs.
 These team members include: